karakib2k18/Jewellery-shop-client/task_description.md

 6. Local storage is optional
 8. Try to host your site on Firebase (Netlify host will need extra configuration)
 9. Try to host server on heroku

-### What to submit
-1. Your client side code github repository
-2. Your server side code github repository
-3. Your live website link

-Have FUN!
-Have Patience.